castai/docs/docs/guides/spot.md

             operator: Exists
 ```

-If you want to move pods back to spot instances use Rebalancer feature.
+If you want to move pods back to Spot instances, use the Rebalancer feature.

 ### Spot Reliability

-**When to use:** there's a need to minimize workload interruptions
+**When to use:** you want to minimize workload interruptions

-Autoscaler is able to identify which instance types are less likely to be interrupted.
+The Autoscaler can identify which instance types are less likely to be interrupted.
 You can set a default reliability value cluster-wide in [spot instance policy](autoscaling-policies.md#spotpreemptive-instances-policy).
-If you want to control that per-workload, e.g. leave most const-efficient value globally and only choose more stable instances for specific pods, define this in deployment configuration by setting `scheduling.cast.ai/spot-reliability` label on the pod.
+If you want to control that per-workload, e.g. leave most const-efficient value globally and only choose more stable instances for specific pods, define this in the deployment configuration by setting `scheduling.cast.ai/spot-reliability` label on the pod.

-Here's an example how it's done for the typical deployment:
+Here's an example of how it's done for the typical deployment:

 ```yaml
 spec: